 Humans were not capable of piloting a starship at the speeds obtained by the February.
 Complex course adjustments and corrections needed to be performed instantaneously.
-Interstellar navigation was under computer controlled, and we were locked into a course for Earth.
+Interstellar navigation was under computer control, and we were locked into a course for Earth.
 In two hours, the ship’s main computer would perform a course correction to avoid one of the many uncharted asteroids in the sector.
 If an overload occurred in three of the auxiliary power distribution nodes, the central computer would crash, taking down the ship’s navigational controls.
-In time it would take for a full system reboot, the window for a course adjustment would have passed, and thirty minutes later, we would impact into the asteroid’s surface, traveling at 24,000 mph.
+In the time it would take for a full system reboot, the window for a course adjustment would have passed, and thirty minutes later, we would impact the asteroid’s surface, traveling at 24,000 mph.

 The Captain stood over me, handing me tools before I climbed down the air shaft and squeezed into the claustrophobic maintenance duct, barely wider than the width of my shoulders.
 The tube would open into a secondary airlock junction.
 From there I could access a service port and emerge behind the computer’s secondary cooling unit and blow the power nodes.
 I started to descend into the dark below.